skip to content

 zip file zip file, 101 MB (ripped from cassette tape)

-Fashioned after the Beatles "White Album," this is the only wholly new CD Flagpole ever issued, and the final edition to date.
-Like the cassettes, it was never distributed nationally but, surprisingly, it is still for sale through Athens Music - which is where I got mine.
-Therefore, I am not offering it for download in hope that a few of my faithful readers will reach out and make Christmas a little merrier in Georgia.
+Fashioned after the Beatles' "White Album," this is the only wholly new CD Flagpole ever issued, and the final edition to date.
+Like the cassettes, it was never distributed nationally but remained for sale for many years through Athens Music - which is where I got mine.
 Artists of note include Anne Richmond Boston and Drive-By Truckers.
+But, since the "White Album" can be found at Amazon, Discogs, eBay, and other retailers, I am not offering it for download.

-2020 Postscript.
 Sometime during the years following this post, the Digital Library of Georgia posted the Flagpole archive online.
-This allowed me to fill in a few details and confirm the timeline, though it struck me that the magazine never made a huge deal out of the albums - an announcement or two, maybe a release party or a review.
+This allowed me to fill in a few details and confirm the timeline, and in 2024, I posted an updated, expanded version of this page.
+Thumbing through the archive, it struck me that the magazine never made a huge deal out of the albums - an announcement or two, maybe a release party or a review.
 Anyway, by 2020, Athens Music had gone belly up, and Beyond Failure - while still online - had become moribund.
 Flagpole, however, celebrated their 30th anniversary in 2017, marked by a lengthy reminiscence by the staff, wherein the Christmas albums warranted only a passing mention.
 "Working on the Flagpole Christmas albums was tons of fun," they said, and nothing more.

 Christmas TreeHave you been very, very good?
 Well then, you get to reach into Santa's swingin' sack one more time!
 Peruse our MP3 giveaways from 2003 (including Weezer and Keith Richards), 2004 (Shelby Lynne, White Stripes), 2005 (Cheap Trick, Leon Russell), 2006 (Marshall Crenshaw, Screaming Santas), 2007 (T. Rex, Turtles), 2008 (MxPx, BoDeans), 2009 (Aimee Mann, The Fray), 2010 (R.E.M.), and 2011 (Blondie, Blues Magoos).